16 November 2017 (reviewed)

 |Australian Government Authorised Officer (AAO)||Authorisation will be primarily for post-mortem inspection activities.

-An AAO can also undertake ante-mortem inspection activities, if required.
+An AAO may also undertake ante-mortem inspection activities, if authorised.

 |Porcine Ante-mortem Inspector (PAMI)||Authorisation will be restricted to ante-mortem inspection activities|